Ilyas Kashmiri: Military career and militant activities

+He would later himself build a madrasa as well a mosque in his home village Thathi in the Bhimber District, with his wife and four children living next to these buildings.

-In the Soviet war in Afghanistan, he trained the Afghan mujahideen in mine warfare in Miranshah on behalf of Pakistan.
+During the Soviet war in Afghanistan, he trained Afghan mujahideen rebels in the handling and usage of explosives in Miranshah on behalf of Pakistan.
 During the fighting he lost an eye and an index finger.
 He continued his militant activities in Kashmir after the war as a member of Harkat-ul-Jihad-al-Islami (HuJI), though disagreements with leader Qari Saifullah Akhtar several years after initially joining in 1991 led Kashmiri to establish his own new unit within HuJI known as the 313 Brigade.

 During the mid-1990s, Kashmiri and Nasrullah Mansoor Langrial were near Poonch when they were seized by the Indian Army and sent to prison, where he would spend the next two years before escaping and returning to Pakistan.
 Upon his return Kashmiri continued to conduct operations against India.
 He was reportedly being rewarded personally with Rs 100,000 (about US$1,164.24) by then Army Chief General Pervez Musharraf for presenting the severed head of Bhausaheb Maruti Talekar, an Indian Army Soldier to him.
 Pictures of Kashmiri with the head of the soldier in his hands were published in some Pakistani newspapers.